Temporal Interval Cliques and Independent Sets: Introduction

+We begin with \TC in Section~\ref{sec:clique}, by first reviewing previously known results that carry over from $\tau$-track interval graphs.
+We then present an approximation algorithm for the unit interval case with a factor of~$(2\Delta)^{\tau-\Delta+1}$, and an \FPT~algorithm for this case with respect to the parameter $\tau + k$.
+As the problem is known from previous results to be polynomial-time solvable for $\Delta = \tau = 2$, and \NP-hard for $\Delta = \tau = 3$, we complement these two results with an \NP-hardness result for the case where $\Delta=2$ and~$\tau=11$.
+We also give a \Wone-hardness proof for parameter $k + \tau$, when the intervals are not necessarily of unit length.

+We proceed to study \TIS in Section~\ref{sec:IS}.
+We show that the simple greedy algorithm achieves an approximation factor of $2^\Delta(\tau-\Delta+1)$ for the unit interval case.
+We then show that previous results on $\tau$-track interval graphs limit any further positive results, as the problem is known to be both \APX-hard and \Wone-hard even when there are only two time steps (\emph{i.e.} $\tau =2$).

-In \cref{chap:opTG}, we turn to discuss order preserving temporal unit interval graphs.
-As mentioned above, this concept was introduced by Fluschnik \emph{et al.}~\cite{Nie2020temporal} for temporal interval graphs.
-We show that computing the OPVD set (\emph{i.e.}~the set of vertices whose removal leaves an order preserving graph) of a unit interval temporal graph is \NP-hard.
-We complement this result by providing an \fpt algorithm for computing an OPVD set.
-This leads to an \fpt algorithm for \textsc{$\Delta$ Independent Set} in temporal unit interval graph when parameterized by minimum OPVD set.
+As both problems are already hard in quite restrictive settings, we turn to discuss order-preserving temporal unit interval graphs in~\cref{chap:opTG}.
+We show that computing the OPVD set (\emph{i.e.},~the set of vertices whose removal leaves an order-preserving graph) of a unit interval temporal graph is \NP-hard.
+We complement this result by providing an \fpt algorithm for computing an OPVD set when parameterized by the solution size.
+This leads to an \fpt algorithm for both \TIS and \TC on temporal unit interval graphs when parameterized by minimum OPVD set.